JulioCGMC/image_picker_widget/README.md

 - `modalCameraText` - The camera label that indicates to selects the camera [defaults to `Text` > "camera"]
 - `modalGalleryIcon` - The gallery icon that selects the gallery [default to `Icons.collections`]
 - `modalGalleryText` - The gallery label that indicates to selects the gallery [defaults to `Text` > "gallery"]

+### Image Cropping
+- `maxWidth` - maximum cropped image width.
+- `maxHeight` - maximum cropped image height.
+- `aspectRatio` - controls the aspect ratio of crop bounds.
+If this values is set, the cropper is locked and user can't change the aspect ratio of crop bounds.
+- `aspectRatioPresets` - controls the list of aspect ratios in the crop menu view.
+In Android, you can set the initialized aspect ratio when starting the cropper by setting the value of `AndroidUiSettings.initAspectRatio`.
+- `cropStyle` - controls the style of crop bounds, it can be rectangle or circle style (default is `CropStyle.rectangle`).
+- `compressFormat` - the format of result image, png or jpg (default is ImageCompressFormat.jpg).
+- `compressQuality` - the value [0 - 100] to control the quality of image compression.
+- `androidUiSettings` - controls UI customization on Android.
+See [Android customization](https://pub.dev/packages/image_cropper#android).
+- `iosUiSettings` - controls UI customization on iOS.
+See [iOS customization](https://pub.dev/packages/image_cropper#ios).

 ## Basic Usage